 - Mental health, both outpatient and inpatient services.

-- Preventive care; Medicare covers some preventive services.
+- Covered preventive care: Medicare covers some preventive services.

 - Skilled nursing facility services.